 Wood is probably the second most common type of cover where bass are found.
 Flooded brush and timber, laydowns and overhanging trees can provide some excellent bass fishing for numbers and quality-sized fish.

 Submerged trees can be partially-exposed trunks, entire trees and trees that are hidden well below the surface.
 Whether the trees were cut before the reservoir was filled, or if the trees are just in flooded water, it doesn’t matter too much to the bass.
 They love wood and they will find it wherever and whenever they can.
 Brush usually grows along the shoreline in shallow water.
 After heavy rains, bass will seek these areas for cover.
-Fishing can be excellent in and around brushy areas after big storms.
+Fishing can be excellent in and around these brushy areas after big storms.

 Overhanging trees provide bass with 2 main things: shade and protection.
 The depth, time of day and water temperature will all affect on whether or not bass will use the spots near the overhanging trees.
 If there 3 to 6 feet of water, that’s usually enough for largemouth bass to hold under the overhanging trees.
 In the summer and fall, these spots can hold a lot of bass in the middle of the day.
 Bass will seek out the shade and you can sometimes catch bass in just a few feet of water even when it’s hot.
 If there is some deeper water, that would be even better.